auth0/docs/articles/connections/guides/test-connections-social.md

 ![Try Connection](/media/articles/connections/social/connection-social-list-configured.png)

-2. Choose the account you want to use to log in or click **Allow**.
+2. Choose the account you want to use to log in.

 ![Choose Account](/media/articles/connections/social/connection-social-try-choose-account.png)

-If you have configured everything correctly, you will see the **It works!!!** page:
+If you have configured everything correctly, you will see the **It Works!** page:

 ![Success](/media/articles/connections/social/connection-social-try-success.png)